cis-ds/course-site/content/notes/hamilton.markdown

 <img src="/notes/hamilton_files/figure-html/song-length-1.png" width="672" />

-As a function of number of words, My Shot is the longest song in the musical.
+As a function of number of words, Non-Stop is the longest song in the musical.

 ## Stop words